bc-shawnyap/dev-docs/docs/api-docs/catalog/products-overview.md

 ## Products overview

-[Products](/api-reference/store-management/catalog/products/getproducts) are the primary catalog entity, and the primary function of the ecommerce platform is to sell products on the storefront and other channels.
+[Products](/api-reference/store-management/catalog/products/getproducts) are the primary catalog entity, and the primary function of the ecommerce platform is to sell products on the storefront and through other channels.

 Products can be physical or digital:
-* **Physical** - Exist in a physical form, have a weight, and are sold by merchants to ship to customers.
+* **Physical** - Material goods that have a weight and take up space.
+Merchants ship them out, or customers pick them up.

-* **Digital** - Non-physical products, including downloadable files (for example, computer software, ebooks, or music) and services (for example, haircuts, consulting, or lawn care).
+* **Digital** - Intangible purchases that represent virtual goods, licenses, services, or events.
+Customers download, redeem, experience, or attend them.

 <!-- theme: info -->
 > #### Note
-> Only one product can be created at a time.
+> You can only create one product per request.

-### Creating a product
+## Creating a product

-Below is an example `POST` request for creating a simple product without variant options or modifiers.
+The following sample `POST` request creates a physical product with no optional modifiers.

 ```http